 If you’ve taken photos over several days and want them saved by date order, instead of into one folder, you can select the “By Date” option.

-8. Import photos to catalog
+8. How to import photos to Lightroom catalog

 Once you’re happy that all your photos have been selected to import and you’ve filled in all relevant fields for importing files, click the Import button in the bottom right of the screen.